pk-fr/yakpro-po/README.md

 or make a git clone ...

 ### Warning:
+    This is the last 1.x yakpro-po  version running on php 5.3 The upcomming 2.x yakpro-po version will work on PhpParser 4.x so, it wil run on php >= 7.0, obfuscating code for php 5.2 to php 7.2

     Currently, yakpro-po only works on 1.x branch of PhpParser.
     A new 2.0 PHP Parser has been released with a different API,
     and drop support for PHP < 5.4